 However, all contracts must be for a lawful purpose.
 If the contract would break the law, it is a void contract.2

-Separation agreements can be void if they would force you to relinquish certain rights that you cannot legally give up.
+Separation agreements in California can be void if they would force you to relinquish certain rights that you cannot legally give up.
 By trying to get you to give these rights up, the agreement would violate the law.
 However, if an unlawful provision in the separation agreement would be void and unenforceable, the rest of the agreement may still stand without it.

 - wrongful termination,